JetBrains/jpa-buddy-documentation/minimalistic-mode/minimalistic-mode.md

 ### JPA Structure

-Since one of the primary purposes of [JPA Structure](https://www.jpa-buddy.com/documentation/entity-designer/#jpa-structure) panel is to provide a comprehensive data-centric view of the project, it will be available in the Project panel.
+Since one of the primary purposes of [JPA Structure](https://www.jpa-buddy.com/documentation/entity-designer/#jpa-structure) tab is to provide a comprehensive data-centric view of the project, it will be available in the Project panel.
 You can select it from the drop-down list.

 ![project-drop-down-list](img/project-drop-down-list.jpeg)